moremoban/moban/README.rst

 Data overload
 ---------------------------

-Effectively each data file you give to moban, it overrides environment variable.
+Effectively each data file you give to moban, it overrides environment variables.
 Still you can have different layers of data.
-For example, you can have `shared/company_info.yml`,  use `project1.yml` and `project2.yml` for different purpose.
+For example, you can have `shared/company_info.yml`,  use `project1.yml` for project 1 and `project2.yml` for project 2.
 In each of the derived data file, simply mention:

 .. code-block:: bash